KonradGalczynski/Learning/articles/extensionMethodsTesting.md

     result.Should().Be(expectedResult);
 }
 ```
-Unit test for `IsSuccess` extension method is very simple and easy to write.
+The unit test for the `IsSuccess` extension method is very simple and easy to write.
 Let's have a look a the testability of the code that uses the `IsSuccess` extension method.
 Below there is a very simple class with one public method which uses the `IsSuccess` extension method.
 This method is used to retrieve some data over the network.
 In the case of unsuccessfully response error is logged and an empty object with data is returned.
 Please bear in mind that this implementation is oversimplified to show the testability aspect.

 ```
 public class SomeDataRetriever